feroult/yawp/README.md

 The IdRef&lt;T&gt; brings a bit of innovation inside your POJOs.
 This class simplifies all underlying manipulation of DataStore Key mechanism and creates a type safe link beetween all your model objects.

-To define your POJO's identity you need to declare an IdRef&lt;T&gt; attribute annotated with @Id.
-Then you can use this identity as a reference from another object of your domain model, like this:
+To define the identity field of a domain object you need to declare an IdRef&lt;T&gt; annotated with @Id.
+Then you can use this identity as a reference from another domain object:
 ```java
 @Endpoint(path = "/people")
 public class Person {